 The acquisition cost of these investments including goodwill is determined at the time of their initial consolidation, applying by analogy the same rules as for subsidiaries (offsetting acquisition costs against proportional fair net asset value).
 If associated companies are material, appropriate adjustments are made to the equity carrying amount, in accordance with developments in the company's equity.
 Profit or losses of companies valued at equity are netted and recognized in the item current income from investments in associates.
 Losses attributable to companies accounted for using the equity method are only recognized up to the level of the equity carrying amount.
 Losses in excess of this amount are not recognized, since there is no obligation to offset excess losses.
 Furthermore, any amounts recognized by the associate through other comprehensive income will be recognized in the other comprehensive income statement of RBI.
 This is especially relevant for valuation effects seen from financial assets at fair value through other comprehensive income (FVOCI).
-At each reporting date, the Group reviews to what extent there is objective evidence of impairment test is carried out, in which the recoverable value of the participation - this is higher of the usable value and the fair value less selling costs - is compared to the carrying amount.
-An impairment made in previous periods is reversed only if the assumptions underlying the determination of the re-coverable value have been changed since recognition of the last impairment ment.
+At each reporting date, the Group reviews to what extent there is objective evidence for impairment of an equity participation in an associated company.
+If there is objective evidence of impairment, an impairment test is carried out, in which the recoverable value of the participation - this is higher of the usable value and the fair value less selling costs - is compared to the carrying amount.
+An impairment made in previous periods is reversed only if the assumptions underlying the determination of the re-coverable value have been changed since recognition of the last impairment.
 In this case the carrying amount is written up to the higher recoverable value.